 Marie-Louise Coleiro Preca is the ninth President of the Republic of Malta.
 Her nomination as President was, for the first time in the history of the Maltese National Parliament, approved unanimously by a parliamentary resolution of the House of Representatives taken on 1st April 2014, marking a development in the constitutional history of Malta.
-At the age of 55 years, Coleiro Preca is the youngest President of the country, and is the second woman occupying the office of Head of State after 32 years.
+At the age of 55, Coleiro Preca is the youngest person to assume the office of President, and the second woman to occupy the office of Head of State after 32 years.

-Coleiro Preca was active in politics for forty years, starting at the young age of sixteen years.
+Coleiro Preca began her 40-year long career in politics at the young age of 16.
 Within the Labour Party, she served as a member of the National Executive, Assistant General Secretary and General Secretary, occupying the latter post between 1982 and 1991.
-She served as a Member of Parliament for sixteen years, between 1998 and 2014.
+She also served as a Member of Parliament for sixteen years, between 1998 and 2014.
 As a Member of Parliament in Opposition, she served as Shadow Minister for Social Policy, for Tourism, for the National Airline, and for the Health Sector.
-Coleiro Preca was a member of the Parliamentary Committee for Social Affairs and a member of the Parliamentary Committee for the Family, and a member of the Parliamentary Foreign Affairs Committee.
+Coleiro Preca was a member of the Parliamentary Committee for Social Affairs, the Parliamentary Committee for the Family, and the Parliamentary Foreign Affairs Committee.

+Paula Cox

-Paula Cox Premier of Bermuda (2010-2012)
+Premier of Bermuda (2010-2012)

-Paula Cox is a Bermudian politician and former Premier of Bermuda.
-She was the leader of the Bermuda Progressive Labour Party (PLP) from October 2010 to December 2012.
-Cox was first elected to Parliament as a Devonshire North MP in 1996.
-She has had varied experience in Government having held a number of portfolios.
-She has served in a number of Cabinet portfolios.
-Under the premiership of the Honourable Jennifer Smith, Cox was appointed as the first PLP Minister of Labour, Home Affairs and Public Safety.
-While in the role, she was named in the Bermudians' Best of Bermuda Gold annual listing as the most effective politician for 2001.
-She was later appointed Minister of Education and Development, Attorney-General, Minister of Education, and Minister of Finance.
+The Hon.
+Paula Ann Cox, CBE JP, is a Bermudian politician and former Premier of Bermuda.
+Cox was first elected to the Bermuda Parliament in 1996.
+She has had varied experience in Government, having held a number of Cabinet portfolios.
+In November 1998, she was appointed as the first PLP Minister of Labour, Home Affairs and Public Safety.
+She has served as Minister of Education and Development, Attorney General and Minister of Education and Development and assumed the Ministry of Finance portfolio in January 2004.
+While the Minister of Labour, Home Affairs and Public Safety, Cox was judged as the most effective politician in the Best of Bermuda Gold Awards for 2001.
+This accolade was repeated in 2003 when she was the Minister of Education and Development and again in 2006 in her capacity as Minister of Finance.